-The deerstalking season starts on July 1st and continues to October 20th with serious culling of deer from about mid-August.
-This activity brings money and employment to remote rural areas and is an important part of land management.
-Deer are easily frightened by walkers.
+The deerstalking season starts on 1 July and continues to 20 October peaking from about mid-August.
+This activity brings money and employment to remote rural areas and is an important part of land management and deer are easily frightened by walkers.

 Mull & Iona Ranger Service T: 01680 300640

 Pennyghael T:01681 704232

 (30 km is an “as the crow flies” measurement.
 Walkers will travel much further using the various paths and coastal ways)

 Starting from Fionnphort walking south down minor road and then along path through Tireregan estate, which may be overgrown and boggy in places, passing secluded sandy beaches, over moorland with thickets and deer fence to Cnoc Mor, then onto track to Ardalanish.

 There is a Farm Shop at Ardalanish.
 Also Self-catering Accommodation by the week.
 Contact Anne and Andrew Smith, Ardalanish Farm and Isle of Mull Weavers, PA67 6DRT.
 Tel : +44 (0)1681 700 265 email@example.com

 Then from Ardalanish continue over moorland and along coastal and forest paths to Malcolm’s Point and Carsaig Arches.